Updated: Jan 17

 7) As societies grew they were threatened by in-fighting.
 Men squabbled over women, wealth and property.
 Sexual jealousy may have been mitigated by religions that idealised sexual segregation, chastity, fidelity, and veiling.
 Compliance was promoted by praising female virtue, social policing, state laws, and moralising supernatural punishment.
 Male rulers and theologians blamed floods, droughts and earthquakes on disobedient women.
 Amid fears of eternal damnation there emerged cults of chastity.
 Islam became particularly patriarchal.

 Cultural evolution was mediated by geography.
-Oceans, mountains and parasites constrained the spread of pastoralism, draft animals and Islam.
-Without these major forces of patriarchalisation, the Americas, Southeast Asia, Gulf of Guinea and Southern Africa did not develop patrilineal inheritance of wealth.
+Oceans, mountains and parasites constrained the spread of conquests, draft animals and Islam.
+Without these major forces of patriarchy, the Americas, Southeast Asia, Gulf of Guinea and Southern Africa did not develop patrilineal inheritance of wealth.
 With little concern for paternity, women could move freely, exercise authority, build independent networks of solidarity, and propagate folklore that glorified their powers.

 Patrilineal kinship was imperative for the Ancient Greeks: a woman without brothers was obliged to marry her nearest paternal relative.
 Given strong concerns for paternity, inheritance and citizenship, wealthy families secluded female kin.
 Women’s names were not uttered in public; they were only recognised as appendages to husbands and fathers.
 As Aristotle remarked, “A man is naturally superior to women and so the man should rule and the woman should be ruled”.
 Ancient Greece and Rome differed from other patriarchal empires in one important respect, however: they prescribed monogamy.
 This idea was later adopted by the Church.